 From the hire cycle terminal to Kyoto’s castle Nijo-jo (click the link to see my visit with lots of photos) is about 4.5km and is a 30 minute ride.
 It’s basically all downhill and a very easy ride.

-The route I’ve marked on the map takes you past a couple of shrines if you’d like to see them on the way.
+The route I’ve marked on the map takes you past a couple of shrines and temples if you’d like to see them on the way.

 Near the entrance to the castle is a bicycle parking station.
 The parking fee is ¥200 for the day.

 Take your time and look around Nijo-jo, the grounds and buildings.

 Related article: my visit to Nijo Castle.

 You can get a free English spoken tour of Kyoto Gosho (Kyoto Imperial Palace), but you must book your tour in advance.
 There are two ways to book the tour (be sure to have your passport/visa with you when you go to the tour):